EsmadaStevens/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Using chmod a+x file-name to add execution permissions to everyone Using chmod 007 to remove permissions from the onwer and group Using 753 to add and remove permissions
+Using chmod --reference=file-name name-file to set permissions to the refrenced file